 LEGAL STRUCTURES AND CHARITABLE STATUS

 For information about the legal update website for voluntary organisations, disclaimers and other sources of updates, see the legal update website home page.
-The five pages that make up the legal update website are Employment & volunteering, Equality & human rights, Legal structures & charitable status, Risk, funding, finance & property, and Activities & services (everything else: health & safety, safeguarding, data protection, intellectual property, marketing, campaigning, events and more).
+The five pages that make up the legal update website are Employment & volunteering, Equality & human rights, Legal structures, charitable status & governance, Contracts, risk, funding, finance & property, and Activities & services (everything else: health & safety, safeguarding, data protection, intellectual property, marketing, campaigning, events and more).

 Items about changes which took place more than a year ago are archived at

 to send an email, asking to receive update notifications.
 Please give your name, organisation, email and postal addresses and telephone number.
 Your postal address and phone number are used to contact you if emails bounce.
 To avoid spamming, an email address is not given on screen.

 If you can't see the word 'Legalupdate' after 'click' in the first line, or have trouble sending an email by clicking on it, the address is legalupdate at sandy-a.co.uk, with the spaces and 'at' replaced by the @ symbol.

 LEGAL STRUCTURES AND CHARITABLE STATUS

 Updated 9/1/17.
 This information updates s.2.2 in The Russell-Cooke Voluntary Sector Legal Handbook (VSLH3).

 The UK government consulted until 2 July 2012 on a Scottish Law Commission proposal to reform the law on Scottish unincorporated associations, giving them legal personality and limited liability within a new Scottish association with legal personality (SALP).
-Although this proposal was not included in the Queen's speech on 9 May 2012, it was announced after the speech that the government intended to bring forward a bill in a future session of parliament, when parliamentary time allowed.
+This proposal was not included in the Queen's speech in May 2012, but it was announced after the speech that the UK government intended to bring forward a bill in a future session of parliament, when parliamentary time allowed.